Fredrick N. Johnson, Youngstown, Ohio

 He leaves his children, Stewart (Joanna) Johnson, Linda Richardson, Laura (Richard) Wylie and William Johnson; daughter-in-law; Shelly Johnson; 20 grandchildren; 36 great-grandchildren and a host of other relatives and friends.

-Together again, his wife, the former Jessie E. Stewart preceded him in death as well as his son, Fredrick Noah Johnson, Jr.
+He was preceded in death by his wife, the former Jessie E. Stewart and son, Fredrick Noah Johnson, Jr.